Become a particle master with these awesome Trapcode Particular tutorials for After Effects.

 To say that Trapcode Particular is simply an After Effects Plugin would be an understatement.
 Trapcode Partciular is a particle generation tool developed by Red Giant that allows users to create 3D particle effects and simulate real-world physics.
 Particular has actually been around for quite a while now, but it wasn’t until the most recent launch of Trapcode Particular 3 that features like the Designer Interface, GPU-Acceleration, and Instant Feedback were introduced.
-If Particular was a Ford Focus before, it’s now a Bugatti Veyron Super Sport.

 Here’s a fun demo of the newest version of Trapcode Particular, narrated by what sounds like Kiefer Sutherland’s twin brother.

 You came here for a list of Trapcode Particular tutorials.
 Well, here you go!

 Voxyde created this sweet tutorial about how to create a turbulent nebula using Trapcode Particular.
 You’d be surprised at how many projects utilize abstract shapes like this one.
 I use techniques like this all the time.

 2. STAR WARS LIGHTSPEED EFFECT IN TRAPCODE PARTICULAR